-The Compensation Committee engaged Pearl Meyer & Partners, LLC, an independent compensation consultant, during 2020 to provide comparative data on executive and non-employee director compensation practices in our industry and to advise the

-Compensation Committee on our executive, non-executive and non-employee director compensation and equity programs generally.
-The Compensation Committee retains the sole authority to direct, terminate or engage Pearl Meyer & Partners' services.
-Other than the services for which Pearl Meyer & Partners was engaged by the Compensation Committee, Pearl Meyer & Partners did not provide any other services to the Company or its affiliates during 2020.
+The Compensation Committee engaged Pearl Meyer & Partners, LLC, (Pearl Meyer) an independent compensation consultant, during 2021 to provide comparative data on executive, non-executive and non-employee director compensation practices in our industry and to advise the Compensation Committee on our executive, non-executive and non-employee director compensation, equity and benefit programs generally.
+The Compensation Committee retains the sole authority to direct, terminate or engage Pearl Meyer services.
+Other than the services for which Pearl Meyer was engaged by the Compensation Committee, Pearl Meyer did not provide any other services to the Company or its affiliates during 2021.